- Our Work

 Today Lumina Foundation President and CEO Jamie Merisotis announced the addition of two new members to the executive leadership team.
-The expanded team will shape and amplify Lumina’s ongoing efforts to serve as a catalyst to help the nation reach Goal 2025—to have 60 percent of Americans with a high-quality postsecondary credential by the year 2025.
+The expanded team will shape and amplify Lumina’s ongoing efforts to serve as a catalyst to help the nation reach the goal of 60 percent of Americans with a high-quality postsecondary credential by the year 2025.

 Courtney Brown has been promoted and will join Lumina’s executive leadership team as vice president of strategic impact.
 Brown joined Lumina in 2011 and will draw from her experience directing metrics and evaluation work to provide leadership in strategic impact and planning as well as in Lumina’s international engagement efforts.
-She will ensure Lumina uses data and research to inform and continuously apply lessons to work across the Foundation and stays focused on the impact of its work on Goal 2025.
+She will ensure Lumina uses data and research to inform and continuously apply lessons to work across the Foundation and stays focused on the impact of its work.

 In addition to the two new members of the executive leadership team, two senior Lumina leaders will take on expanded roles and responsibilities.